beshur/validate/README.md

 ### Validate_ini()
-Just call validate_ini() when window ready.
+Just call validate_ini() when window is ready.
 It is safe to recall it when new fields are added.

 ```
 $(function() {